benjaminsampica/benjaminsampicaStatic/content/post/vscode/index.md

 - Support Git actions through a GUI.
 - NuGet lookup.
 - Some level of code cleanup/formatting.
-- Easily export my settings
+- Easily export my settings for use on other computers.

 I'm happy to report I got all of these things, some with tears and confusion, but some as easy as clicking "Install Extension".
 I also got quite a few really awesome add-ons that I didn't even know I wanted.